jgm/gitit/README.markdown

 web server and [pandoc][] for markup processing.
 Pages and uploaded files are stored in a [git][] or [darcs][] repository and may be modified either by using the VCS's command-line tools or through the wiki's web interface.
-Pandoc's extended version of markdown is used as a markup language.
+By default, pandoc's extended version of markdown is used as a markup language, but reStructuredText can also be used.
 Pages can be exported in a number of different formats, including LaTeX, RTF, OpenOffice ODT, and MediaWiki markup.
 Gitit can be configured to display TeX math (using [jsMath][]) and highlighted source code (using [highlighting-kate][]).

 [git]: http://git.or.cz
 [darcs]: http://darcs.net